SohanChy/Simple-Laravel-REST-API-Boilerplate-With-Multi-Role-and-JWT/readme.md

 # This is severely outdated, use at own risk.
+### If you are interested in upgrading this to latest Laravel/Lumen, please get in touch.

 ## Simple Laravel REST API Boilerplate With Multi Role and JWT